cdelorme/go-config/readme.md

 - [robfig's extended from miguel's](https://github.com/robfig/config)
 - [Unknwon's goconfig](https://github.com/Unknwon/goconfig)

-Each aims to deliver a similar goal; make re-usable configuration accessible.
+Each aims to deliver a similar goal of accessing configuration via a module.

 ## sales pitch

 My config library aims to deliver the simplest usable implementation.

-It offers `Load()` and `Save()` as functions.
-It expects the path to be supplied, but will fallback to the user homedir and application name (ex. `os.Args[0]`) or in `/etc/`.

-It works with `map[string]interface{}` data, saving and returning it as needed.  _The user is responsible for casting indexes, though I have an independent/uncoupled [library for this as well](https://github.com/cdelorme/go-maps)._
+It's only operations are `Load()` and `Save()`.

+The `Load()` operation accepts a `filePath`, but if none is provided it will look in `XDG_CONFIG_DIR`, then in `HOME`, and finally in `/etc/` as standard paths for application configuration.
+It will try to find the config file by the application name, then application name plus `.json`, and finally application name plus `.conf`.
+It will return a `map[string]interface{}`, or an error.

+The `Save()` operation accepts a file path, with an XDG compatible default (eg. `$XDG_CONFIG_DIR/appname/appname`), and a `map[string]interface{}` of data.
+It will build the necessary path if it does not exist.
+If it fails at any point an error will be returned.

+Since both of these deal with an ambiguous `interface{}` returned type, the user is responsible for casting the values correctly.  **Since this is a common interaction in golang, I build a [library for maps](https://github.com/cdelorme/go-maps), which you may also find useful.**

 What my library does not have:

-- more than 70 lines of code
+- more than 110 lines of code
 - unit tests
 - complex abstractions
 - interfaces
 - support for multiple file types and formats

+_Whether you believe all of these to be beneficial is a matter of personal preference,_ but given it's size it should be possible to grasp the complete project in your head at a glance.

 ## usage

+To import my library:

+	import "github.com/cdelorme/go-config"

 To attempt to load from a specified file:

     conf, err := config.Load("config.json")

-_If no file is found, or supplied, it will look in `~/.appname` and `/etc/appname` in that order to attempt to load configuration data.
-You can supply an empty string to have it attempt to load from fallback paths.
-If no files were found, or it failed to load valid json, an error will be returned._

 You can save any `map[string]interface{}` as json via:

-    err := config.Save("config.json", &aMap)
+    err := config.Save("config.json", aMap)

-_The map file is supplied by reference.  if the supplied file is an empty string it will attempt to save to `~/.appname`, but it will not attempt to save to `/etc/appname`._